OliverJAsh/redux-observable-dynamic-list/article.md

 In this way, we can think of _each counter in the list as having its own corresponding side effects_.

 You might be thinking: surely it wouldn't be the end of the world if we didn't cancel/clear the interval, as long as the counter is removed from the UI?
 Whilst in this case that is true, in many other cases, cancellation _does_ matter.
 This article is just using a simple, contrived example for demonstration purposes.
-For example, if we were building a photo uploader with a list of photos, we would want to [abort the request](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/abort) to upload the photo when its removed from the list (to save the user's data and for confidentiality).
+For example, if we were building a photo uploader with a list of photos (as [we are at Unsplash][uploader]), we would want to [abort the request](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/abort) to upload the photo when its removed from the list (to save the user's data and for confidentiality).

 ## redux-observable